launchdarkly/gh-actions/actions/sign-dlls/README.md

 ```

 In the above example, the `build_configuration_path`` would be "./src/LaunchDarkly.Thing/bin/Release".
-The `dll_name` would be "LaunchDarkly/Things.dll".
+The `dll_name` would be "LaunchDarkly.Things.dll".

 # Requirements